Cluster headache

 • Vomiting: consider space-occupying lesions, carbon monoxide poisoning

-NOTE: If multiple close contacts present with headache consider carbon monoxide poisoning
+NOTE: If multiple close contacts present with headache consider carbon monoxide poisoning!

 Investigations